Bio 2010 - Microbiology » Summer 2022 » Lecture Exam 1

 B. the microorganism must be isolated in pure culture

-D. the isolated organism must be inoculated in a human and cause disease
+D. the organism must be isolated in all cases of disease

 Question #10